5H4D3-uc/SpotifyPatcher/README.md

 # SpotifyPatcher
 # Usage
-Remove old SPOTIFY & install new version
+Remove old Spotify & install new version Run SpotifyPatcher.exe Enjoy with no ads
-Run SpotifyPatcher.exe
-Enjoy with no ads

 Have to do whenever Spotify has been updated.